OpenEvalProject/evals/manuscripts/elife-75529/v2/manuscript.md

 Indeed, rapamycin altered swimming behavior of WT but not FKB-2 KO worms in a time-dependent manner (Figure 3J).
 Taken together with our Ca2+ transient data, the observed muscle phenotype appears to be the result of UNC-68 channel leak.
 These data suggest that rendering UNC-68 channels leaky by removing FKB-2 depletes SR Ca2+, resulting in reduced Ca2+ transients and weakened muscle contraction.

-## Oxidation of UNC-68 causes reduced body wall muscle Ca2+ transients
+### Oxidation of UNC-68 causes reduced body wall muscle Ca2+ transients

 To investigate the individual effect of age-dependent UNC-68 oxidation independent of the other confounding variables involved in aging (Herndon et al., 2002), we introduced a pharmacological intervention mimicking the aged state in young adult nematodes.
 Treating young adult nematodes (at 5 days of age) with the superoxide-generating agent paraquat (Lee et al., 2003) increased oxidation of UNC-68 and depletion of FKB-2 from the channel in a concentration-dependent manner (Figure 4A, B and C).
 Furthermore, contraction-associated Ca2+ transients decreased with paraquat treatment in a concentration-dependent manner (Figure 4D).
 Indeed, treatment with antioxidant N-Acetyl-L-cysteine improved Ca2+ transient in FKB-2 KO worms (Figure 4E).
 These data indicate that both UNC-68 oxidation and FKB-2 depletion independently contribute to the observed aging body wall muscle deterioration.

 ![Figure 4.](https://cdn.elifesciences.org/articles/75529/elife-75529-fig4-v2.jpg)

-**Figure 4.:** UNC-68 oxidation causes defective intracellular calcium (Ca2+) handling; (A) UNC-68 was immunoprecipitated and immunoblotted using anti-ryanodine receptor (RyR), anti-calstabin, and dinitrophenyl (DNP; marker of oxidation) antibodies in nematodes acutely treated for 0, 15 min, 2 hr, or 4 hr with FK506 or paraquat (treatment was applied for 20 min) at increasing concentration (day 5).(B–C) Quantification of the band intensity shown in (A): band intensity was defined as the ratio of either DNP (marker of UNC-68 oxidation) or FKB-2 binding over its corresponding /UNC-68’s expression.
+**Figure 4.:** (B–C) Quantification of the band intensity shown in (A): band intensity was defined as the ratio of either DNP (marker of UNC-68 oxidation) or FKB-2 binding over its corresponding /UNC-68’s expression.
 (D) Contraction-associated Ca2+ transients measured in young age-synchronized WT nematodes treated for 15 with FK506 or for 20 min with increasing concentrations of paraquat (day 5).
 (E) Contraction-associated Ca2+ transients measured in FKB-2 KO nematodes treated with the antioxidant N-acetylcysteine (NAC) at 5 mM (day 7).
 (F) UNC-68 was immunoprecipitated and immunoblotted using anti-RyR, anti-calstabin, and DNP (marker of oxidation) antibodies in WT, the long lived (CLK-1) and the short lived (MEV-1) nematodes at day 2, 7, and 15.
 (G–H) Quantification of the average band intensity from triplicate experiments: band intensity was defined as the ratio of each complex member’s expression over its corresponding /UNC-68’s expression.
 (I) Graph showing number of bends recorded for WT vs. CLK-1 and MEV-1 worms at three distinct ages (day 2, 7, and 15).
 (J) The number of curling events was calculated as a percentage of the overall motility (curls/bends).
 N ≥ 20 per group.
 Data are means ± SEM from triplicate experiments.
 One-way ANOVA shows * p<0.05.
 Two-way ANOVA was used in panel I and J. SK SR; sarcoplasmic reticulum fraction from mouse skeletal muscle used as external control reference and was not quantified in the bar graphs.
 The time 0 min refers to untreated worms.
-Figure 4—source data 1.Figure 4—source data 1.Figure 4.
+Figure 4—source data 1.

 To better clarify the role of oxidative stress in age-dependent UNC-68 remodeling and Ca2+ leak, we used two mutant mitochondrial electron transport chain (ETC) worms: the complex I mutant, CLK-1, and the complex II mutant, MEV-1.
 CLK-1 worms contain a Complex I-associated mutation such that they cannot synthesize their own ubiquinone (UQ), a redox active lipid that accepts and transfers electrons from Complex I or II to Complex III in the ETC. The reduction in Complex I activity of CLK-1 is associated with long-lived worms (Yang et al., 2011; Labuschagne et al., 2013; Kayser et al., 2004).
 In contrast, MEV-1 worms contain a Complex II (succinate dehydrogenase) cytochrome B560 mutation (Ishii et al., 1998; Senoo-Matsuda et al., 2001; Senoo-Matsuda et al., 2003), preventing electron transfer from succinate to fumarate and causing mitochondrial ROS production, which is associated with decreased lifespan, averaging only 9 days (Senoo-Matsuda et al., 2001).
 Interestingly, we have seen increased UNC-68 oxidation and FKB-2 depletion in the short-lived mutant (MEV-1) compared to WT and long-lived mutant (CLK-1) worms (Figure 4F, G and H).
 Indeed, MEV-1 worms exhibited reduced exercise capacity compared to WT and CLK-1 worms (Figure 4I–J).

-## UNC-68 Ca2+ channel is a potential therapeutic target in aging
+### UNC-68 Ca2+ channel is a potential therapeutic target in aging

 The small molecule Rycal S107 inhibits SR Ca2+ leak by reducing the stress-induced depletion of calstabin from the RyR channel complex (Bellinger et al., 2009; Lehnart et al., 2008).
 Here, we show that treatment with S107 (10 μM) for 5 hr reassociated FKB-2 with UNC-68 without significant effect on the channel oxidation (Figure 5A, B and C).
 Furthermore, treatment with S107 improved peak Ca2+ in an FKB-2-dependent manner, as demonstrated by the fact that treating the FKB-2 KO worms did not change peak Ca2+ (Figure 5D–E).
 Interestingly, S107 treatment reduced age-dependent impairment of exercise capacity in WT worms at day 15 (Figure 5F).
 Of note, S107 has no effect on the WT worms' lifespan (Figure 5G).
 Furthermore, the treatment of the short-lived worms, MEV1, with S107 restored the FKB-2 association with UNC-68, despite the persistence of the channel oxidation (Figure 5H,I,J).

 ![Figure 5.](https://cdn.elifesciences.org/articles/75529/elife-75529-fig5-v2.jpg)

-**Figure 5.:** 2+) transients in aged Caenorhabditis elegans; (A) UNC-68 was immunoprecipitated and immunoblotted with anti-RyR, anti-calstabin, and dinitrophenyl (DNP; marker of oxidation) in aged nematodes (Day L4, 5, and 15) with 10 µM of S107 (5 hr).(B–C) Quantification of the band intensity shown in (A): band intensity was defined as the ratio of either DNP (marker of UNC-68 oxidation) or FKB-2 binding over its corresponding /UNC-68 expression.
+**Figure 5.:** (B–C) Quantification of the band intensity shown in (A): band intensity was defined as the ratio of either DNP (marker of UNC-68 oxidation) or FKB-2 binding over its corresponding /UNC-68 expression.
 Data are mean ± SEM. * p<0.05 vs. wild-typd L4 (WTL4), # p<0.05 WT D15 vs. WT D15 + S107.
 (D–E) Contraction-associated Ca2+ transients were measured in age-synchronized WT (day 3 and 15) (D) and (E) FKB-2 KO worms (day 3 and 7).
 Contraction-associated Ca2+ transients in S107-treated worms were performed at day 15 for WT and day 7 for FKB-2 worms.
 (F) Graph showing number of bends recorded for WT vs. WT treated with S107 worms at different ages (day 3, 7, and 15).
 (G) Percent of survival of WT vs. WT treated with S107 nematodes; Gehan-Breslow-Wilcoxon test for survival comparison was performed for statistical significance.
 (H) UNC-68 was immunoprecipitated and immunoblotted with anti-RyR, anti-calstabin, and DNP (marker of oxidation) in short-lived nematodes (MEV-1) with S107 treatment (5 hr).
 (I–J) Quantification of the band intensity shown in (H): band intensity was defined as the ratio of either DNP (marker of UNC-68 oxidation) or FKB-2 binding over its corresponding /UNC-68 expression.
 N ≥ 20 per group.
 Data are mean ± SEM from triplicate experiments.
 One-way ANOVA shows * p < 0.05 vs WT L4 unless otherwise indicated.
-In panel F, a t-test was used to compare WT and WT + S107 for each day. #p<0.05 MEV-1, vs. MEV-1 +S107 in panel J. Figure 5—source data 1.Figure 5—source data 1.Figure 5.
+In panel F, a t-test was used to compare WT and WT + S107 for each day. #p<0.05 MEV-1, vs. MEV-1 +S107 in panel J. Figure 5—source data 1.

 ## Discussion